ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Input Share Decryption {#input-share-decryption}

 Each report share has a corresponding task ID, nonce, list of extensions, and encrypted input share.
-Let `nonce`, `extensions`, and `encrypted_input_share` denote these values, respectively.
+Let `task_id`, `nonce`, `extensions`, and `encrypted_input_share` denote these values, respectively.
 Given these values, an aggregator decrypts the input share as follows.
 First, the aggregator looks up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
-If not found, then it marks the report share as invalid.
+If not found, then it marks the report share as invalid with the error `hpke-unknown-config-id`.
 Otherwise, it decrypts the payload with the following procedure:

 ~~~
 context = SetupBaseR(encrypted_input_share.enc, sk, task_id ||